-Traveling around the Midwest gives visitors a true taste of Americana.
-Although internationally the United States is usually portrayed as New York or Los Angeles, in reality most Americans live lifestyles that are more similar to those living in Illinois, Indiana, Iowa, Michigan, Minnesota, Missouri, Ohio, and Wisconsin.
-Within these states are gorgeous national and state parks, vibrant major cities, folksy small towns and abundant farmland.
-No matter what you are looking for in your travels, there is a good chance you can find it in the American Midwest.
+Traveling the Midwest gives visitors a true taste of America and Americana.
+Through international eyes, the U.S. is often seen as the East and West Coasts, but in reality most Americans’ lifestyles come closer to those living in Illinois, Indiana, Iowa, Michigan, Minnesota, Missouri, Ohio, and Wisconsin.
+Tour these states and you’ll find gorgeous national and state parks, vibrant major cities, folksy small towns, and abundant farmland.

-When visitors think of Illinois, usually Chicago is the first thing that comes to mind.
-And, yes the Windy City certainly has its share of attractions, like Millennium Park, the fabulous museums, and of course, the shopaholic’s dream, The Magnificent Mile.
-But there is more to the state, known as the Land of Lincoln.
-In Springfield there are all kinds of historical and Abe-related sites.
-Outdoor adventure is found in all corners of the state, whether it be activities on Lake Michigan or at Starved Rock State Park, or the rock formations at Garden of the Gods inside Shawnee National Forest.
+When visitors think of Illinois, the first thing that comes to mind is usually Chicago.
+And, yes the Windy City certainly has its draws: Millennium Park, fabulous museums, and the Magnificent Mile, a shopaholic’s dream.
+But the Land of Lincoln offers so much more (although Springfield boasts all manner of Abe-related sites).
+Outdoor adventure is found in all corners — from Lake Michigan and Starved Rock State Park to rock formations at Garden of the Gods within Shawnee National Forest.

-Although the Hoosier State lures about 300,000 fans each year to watch the Indy 500, the NASCAR race held every Memorial Day weekend, there are lots of other reasons to make a visit.
+Although the Hoosier State lures about 300,000 fans annually to watch the Indy 500, the NASCAR race on Memorial Day weekend, there are lots of other reasons to visit Indiana.
 Indianapolis the largest city, is home to major league sports, the award winning Indianapolis Children’s Museum and Indianapolis Zoo.
-To the north, on the shores of Lake Michigan, the Indiana Dunes National Lakeshore welcomes beach-lovers each summer.
-Also, on those shores and the shores of the Ohio River to the south, Indiana is home to riverboat casinos.
-Throughout the state, are tiny, cute-as-a-button towns like Madison, Bloomington, and Hanover, perfect for antique hunting or just relaxing.
+To the north, on the shores of Lake Michigan, the Indiana Dunes National Lakeshore lures beach-lovers.
+On those shores and on the Ohio River to the south, Indiana is home to riverboat casinos.
+Throughout the Indiana, you’ll also find cute-as-a-button tiny towns like Madison, Bloomington, and Hanover, perfect for antique hunting or hanging out.

-The famous line from the movie Field of Dreams, ‘Is this Heaven?’, ‘No, It’s Iowa’ comes to mind whenever traveling through the Hawkeye State.
-Scenic, and downright serene, Iowa is a wonderful mixture of farmland, history and nature.
-Visit the amazing state capitol building in Des Moines, the actual cornfield from Field of Dreams in Dyersville, or the picturesque Arboretum and Botanical Gardens in Dubuque.
+‘Is this heaven?’ asks the movie Field of Dreams.
+‘No, It’s Iowa’ comes to mind when traveling through the Hawkeye State.
+Scenic and downright serene, Iowa is a wonderful mixture of farmland, history and nature.
+Don’t miss the state capitol in Des Moines, the cornfield from Field of Dreams in Dyersville, Iowa City (‘city of literature’), or the Arboretum and Botanical Gardens in Dubuque.

-3,177 miles of shoreline. whew!
-Darling beach destination towns include Silver Lake Sand Dunes, Holland and Saugatuck to name a few.
-The state’s number one attraction is Mackinac Island, which takes you back in time to an era of no cars and Victorian cottages.
-In the largest city, Detroit, visit the Motown Museum, Ford Rouge Factory Tour and the cultural gem the Detroit Institute of Arts for a true appreciation of the city.
+Fishing?
+Boating?
+Jet skiing?
+Sunbathing on the beach?
+If these are on your vacation to-do list, then Michigan should be on your destination list.
+Surrounded by the Great Lakes (Superior, Michigan, Huron, and Erie), Michigan has 3,177 miles of shoreline.
+Darling beach destination towns include Silver Lake Sand Dunes, Holland and Saugatuck.
+The state’s number one draw is Mackinac Island, in the Upper Peninsula, which harkens back to an era of no cars and Victorian cottages.
+To best appreciate the resurgent Detroit, visit the Motown Museum, Ford Rouge Factory Tour and the Detroit Institute of Arts, a cultural gem.

-Derived from a Native American word meaning Sky-colored water, Minnesota has a deserving name.
-The lush landscapes and scenic waterways have resulted in numerous state parks all over the state.
-So whether you go to Jay Cooke State Park, where you can go white water rafting or Bear Head Lake State Park, where canoeing and camping are ideal, the North Star State has you covered.
-If a day or so of shopping is more to your liking, Minnesota is home to the Mall of America, the largest indoor mall in the U.S. For big city fun, Minneapolis and St. Paul, which are sometimes lumped together as on, both have arts, culture, nightlife, history and sports, as well as big city appeal.
+Minnesota‘s name is derived from a Native American word meaning sky-colored water.
+That’s apt.
+Its lush landscapes and scenic waterways are preserved and celebrated in hundreds of state parks.
+So whether you head to Jay Cooke State Park for white water rafting or Bear Head Lake State Park for ideal canoeing and camping, the North Star State has you covered.
+If shopping floats your boat more than water sports, make a beeline for Mall of America, the largest indoor mall in the U.S. For big city fun, Minneapolis and St. Paul (‘Twin Cities’ often lumped together) excel in options for arts, culture, nightlife, history and sports.

-St. Louis, the states’ largest city, has wonderful attractions like the St. Louis Arch and the Anheuser-Busch tour.
-And Kansas City, (Missouri, not Kansas) features the American Jazz Museum, as well as all those legendary barbecue restaurants.
+It’s practically impossible in St. Louis, the states’ largest city, to ignore the St. Louis Arch and the Anheuser-Busch tour.
+The same is true for Kansas City (Missouri, not Kansas) and its American Jazz Museum and legendary barbecue joints.
 For live music and shows, there is no place like Branson.
-But to get the real feel of the Show Me State, get out on the back roads and really see it for yourself.
-As home to Ozark National Scenic Riverways, Lewis and Clark National Historic Trail, and the Pony Express National Historic Trail there is an abundance of parks and history.
+But to really get a feel for the Show Me State, drive the back roads to experience it for yourself.
+It’s riddled with state parks and history, home to Ozark National Scenic Riverways, Lewis and Clark National Historic Trail, and the Pony Express National Historic Trail.

-There is so much to see and do, just within the Buckeye State’s largest cities, Cleveland, Columbus and Cincinnati, you might not have time to do anything else.
-Popular attractions in the state are the Rock and Roll Hall of Fame, the Dayton Aviation Heritage National Historic Park, (Ohio is the home of the Wright Brothers, of aviation fame), and famed amusement park Cedar Point.
-But Ohio’s State Park system can’t be overlooked.
-With parks like Hocking Hills and Deer Creek State Parks nature lovers are treated to trails, birding, caves, streams and everything the great outdoors has to offer.
+There is so much to see and do within the Buckeye State’s largest cities (Cleveland, Columbus and Cincinnati) that you might not have time for anything else.
+That said, other worthy destinations in Ohio include the Rock and Roll Hall of Fame, Dayton Aviation Heritage National Historic Park (as Ohio is the home of the Wright Brothers), and the Cedar Point amusement park.
+But Ohio’s state park system can’t be overlooked.
+Nature lovers flock to Hocking Hills and Deer Creek State Parks for hiking, birding, caving, streams and more.

-Located adjacent to Lake Michigan and Lake Superior, Wisconsin offers wonderful outdoor adventures.
-To the north is Apostle Islands National Park, where you will find historic, as well as beautiful, lighthouses and the Ice Age National Scenic Trail, stetching almost 1,200 miles across the state.
-The largest city, Milwaukee is home to the Milwaukee Art Museum, Milwaukee County Zoo, and of course Miller Brewing Company, where you can take a tour and get a sample.
+Adjacent to Lake Michigan and Lake Superior, Wisconsin is awash in outstanding outdoor adventures (see Wisconsin Dells).
+To the north is Apostle Islands National Park, where you will find historic lighthouses and the Ice Age National Scenic Trail, stretching almost 1,200 miles across the state.
+The largest city, Milwaukee boasts Milwaukee Art Museum, Milwaukee County Zoo, and Miller Brewing Company, for touring and tasting.

 January (1st): New Year’s Day